RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 SELECT * FROM layoffs_worksheet2
 WHERE industry LIKE '%crypto%';
 ```
-### Updating all the idustry related to crypto as crypto
+### Updating all the industry related to crypto as crypto
 ``` sql
 UPDATE layoffs_worksheet2
 SET industry = 'Crypto'
 WHERE industry LIKE '%crypto%';
 ```

-### Checking the industries after update
+### Checking the industries after the update
 ``` sql
 SELECT DISTINCT (industry)
 FROM layoffs_worksheet2
 ORDER BY industry;
 ```

-### Checking the location whether same type of location was input differently by mistake or not
+### Checking the location whether the same type of location was input differently by mistake or not
 ``` sql
 SELECT DISTINCT (location)
 FROM layoffs_worksheet2;
 ```

-### Checking the country whether same country was input differently by mistake or not
+### Checking the country whether the same country was input differently by mistake or not
 ``` sql
 SELECT DISTINCT (country)
 FROM layoffs_worksheet2
 ORDER BY country;
 ```
-### Checking whether all the country named United States are selected or not
+### Checking whether all the countries named the United States are selected or not
 ``` sql
 SELECT DISTINCT (country) FROM layoffs_worksheet2 WHERE country LIKE '%United States%';